+The adoption of the standard had no material impact on the financial statements of the Fund.
 The accounting standards set out below have been applied consistently to all periods in presenting these financial statements.

 (b) Foreign currency transactions

 Transactions in foreign currencies are translated to the functional currency of the Fund at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.